PauliNiva/Priority-Queue-Benchmarking/documentation/SpecificationDocument.md

 Leftist heap:

-Leftist heap is a variant of binary heap. very node has an s-value which is the distance to the nearest leaf.
+Leftist heap is a variant of binary heap.
+Every node has an s-value which is the distance to the nearest leaf.
 In contrast to a binary heap, a leftist tree attempts to be very unbalanced.
 In addition to the heap property, leftist trees have additional property that the right child of each node has the lower s-value.
   - Insert O(log n)